[Skip to content]

 Sort imports

 Enables or disables the sorting of import declarations.
-Enabling this option will sort all declarations.
-When disabled, the declarations are printed in their original order.
+Enabling this option will sort all declarations lexicographically.
+When disabled, import declarations are printed in their original order.

 Sort Order

-Lets you control the sorting order and grouping behavior of import declarations.
-When sorting is enabled, import declarations will be sorted according to the positions of the package names as specified in the list component.
-To specify the order in which the declarations should appear, you can use the Up and Down buttons.
+When sorting is enabled, import declarations will be sorted according to the order of the package names as specified in the list component.
+To control the order in which the declarations should appear, you can use the Up and Down buttons to move the corresponding entries up and down.

 You can add/remove package names (e.g. javax, javax.swing or com.foo.sarah) to and from the list via the Add... and Remove buttons.
 A dialog appears that lets you add a new grouping definition.
 The star character (*) represents all undefined packages and cannot be removed.